TedTschopp/tedt.org/_posts/RPG Posts/2023-07-22-The-Right-Set-of-Skills.md

 - **Temporal Echo:** By tapping into the flow of time, you can leave a trace of your consciousness in the past or future, allowing you to observe events unfolding in those moments and interact with them indirectly.
 - **Mindforge:** Mindforge empowers you to create and shape constructs using pure thought.
 These constructs can serve various purposes, from guardians and defenders to tools and companions.
 - **Divination Nexus:** This powerful spell grants you a heightened sense of precognition, allowing you to see potential outcomes and the ripple effects of your actions, aiding in decision-making.
-- **Ethereal Embrace:** With Ethereal Embrace, you temporarily merge with the surrounding environment, gaining insight into the emotions and experiences imprinted on objects or locations, providing valuable context and information.
+- **Ethereal Embrace:** With Arcane Embrace, you temporarily merge with the surrounding environment, gaining insight into the emotions and experiences imprinted on objects or locations, providing valuable context and information.
 - **Psionic Rift:** This spell opens a temporary gateway to other planes or distant locations, enabling you to gather knowledge or transport yourself and others instantaneously.
 - **Harmonic Resonance:** Harmonic Resonance aligns the energy of the mind and body, promoting healing and restoration, and even mending psychic wounds caused by mental attacks or trauma.
 - **Foresight's Grace:** By invoking Foresight's Grace, you grant yourself or others heightened awareness, reflexes, and intuition, enhancing their abilities during critical moments.